We don’t know what causes most cases of acute myeloid leukaemia (AML). But there are some factors that may increase your risk of developing it.

 Being overweight or obese

-We’ve known for a long time that exposure to very high levels of radiation increases acute leukaemia risk.
-AML is one type of acute myeloid leukaemia.
+We’ve known for a long time that exposure to high energy (ionising) radiation increases acute leukaemia risk.
+AML is one type of acute leukaemia.

 Certain inherited conditions, such as Fanconi anaemia can increase the risk of developing acute leukaemia.
 Children with Down’s syndrome are more likely to get acute myeloid leukaemia than other children.